See How Montgomery County Ranks in New ‘Maternal Vulnerability’ Index

 Image via Pexels.

-The new index ranges from zero to 100 and is based on 43 indicators.
-A lower score indicates a lesser likelihood of poor pregnancy outcomes such as preeclampsia, premature birth, and maternal death.
+A 2021 index of “Maternal Vulnerability” ranged from zero to 100, based on 43 indicators.
+A lower score indicated a lesser likelihood of poor pregnancy outcomes such as preeclampsia, premature birth, and maternal death.

 “When it comes to a mother’s health and survival, the United States fares worst among high-income countries,” said Surgo Ventures CEO Dr. Sema K. Sgaier.

-While the United States ranked poorly for maternal health among developed countries, Montgomery County is among the counties that are ranked in the “very low” risk category, according to the maternal vulnerability index compiled by Surgo Ventures nonprofit, reports the Patch.
+While the United States ranked poorly for maternal health among developed countries, Montgomery County was among the counties that are ranked in the “very low” risk category, according to the maternal vulnerability index compiled by Surgo Ventures nonprofit, in a Nov.
+2021 issue of the Norristown Patch.

 In separate categories, Montgomery County scored highest in general healthcare with an index score of 0.5 and physical health with 3.6 over other counties.

-Meanwhile, the county’s socioeconomic determinants index score is 12.3, reproductive health care is 15.2, the physical environment is 20.7, and mental health and substance abuse index score is the highest at 26.7.
+Meanwhile, the county’s socioeconomic determinants index score was 12.3, reproductive health care was 15.2, the physical environment was 20.7, and mental health and substance abuse index score was the highest at 26.7.

 Stay Connected, Stay Informed